AuroraLantean/internet_computer_dip721_nft_container/README.md

 ## Generate canisters

+This is optional. `dfx deploy` will include this.
-Then create canisters.
-That is to creates the .dfx/local directory and adds the canister_ids.json file to that directory.
+To creates the .dfx/local directory and adds the canister_ids.json file to that directory:

 ```sh
 dfx canister create --all